Spotlight Lucky 15: four horses to back on Tuesday

 The beauty of the Lucky 15 is that only one selection of four must win to guarantee a return and the majority of bookmakers will offer incentives to play the bet.

-Tuesday's free racing tips: six horses to consider putting in your multiple bets
+The Punt Acca: Laurence Morter's three horse racing tips at Goodwood on Tuesday

-Wolverhampton Placepot tips: Gary Savage with a single-line for the £50,000 guaranteed pool
+Tuesday's free racing tips: five horses to consider putting in your multiple bets

 Looking for free bets?
 Racing Post have got the best offers, all in one place.
 Visit racingpost.com/freebets to find out more.